Requirements Gathering Best Practices for Software Development Life Cycle

 The initial phase of the “Software Development Life Cycle (SDLC)“ is called “Requirement Analysis,” also referred to as “Requirement Gathering.”
 This is perhaps the most vital phase within the SDLC because it lays the foundation for how the rest of the software project will take place.
 Who will give these requirements and how, you ask?
 There are several approaches.
 It should be noted that this phase is also the most common for making mistakes within the project.
 By using the following techniques and methodologies, you can avoid getting de-railed by these mistakes.
 Here are the various requirement analyzing techniques that can be used as per the “Software Development process”: Business Process Modeling Notation (BPMN), UML Use Cases, Flow Chart, Data Flow Diagrams, Role Activity Diagrams, Work Flow Technique, and GAP Analysis

 Business Process Modeling Notation

-This technique is similar to creating process flowcharts, although BPMN has it’s own symbols and elements.
-Business process modeling and notation is used to create graphs for the business process.
-These graphs simplify understanding the business process and end to end business flow.
+This technique is similar to creating process flowcharts, although BPMN has its own symbols and elements.
+Business process modeling and notation are used to create graphs for the business process.
+These graphs simplify understanding the business process and end-to-end business flow.
 BPMN is widely popular as a process improvement methodology.

 UML (Unified Model Language)

-UML consists of an integrated set of diagrams that are created to specify, visualize, construct and document the artefacts of a software system.
+UML consists of an integrated set of diagrams that are created to specify, visualize, construct and document the artifacts of a software system.
 UML is a useful technique while creating object-oriented software and working with the software development process .
 In UML, graphical notations are used to represent the design of a software project.
-UML also help in validating the architectural design of the software.
+UML also helps in validating the architectural design of the software development life cycle.